dxwc/turk-system/phase_I_report/phase_I_report.md

 ##1.4 References

-Isatou Sanneh provided sample phase I report.
++ Isatou Sanneh provided sample phase I report.
+    + Appropriate parts from the sample have been copied in this document with minor changes.
++ Original project\_spec.docx :
+    + Appropriate phrases from the docx have been used in this document

 ##1.5 Overview

-The next chapter, the Overall Description section, of this document will give an overview of the functionality of the product.
+The next chapter, the 'Overall Description' section will give an overview of the functionality of the product.
 It describes the informal requirements and is used to establish a context for the technical requirements specification in the next chapter.

-The third chapter, Specific Requirements, of this document describes in technical terms the details of the functionality of the product.
+The third chapter, 'Specific Requirements' describes in technical terms, the details of the functionality of the product.

 Both sections of the document describe the same software product.

 #2.
 Overall Description

 ##2.1 Use-Case Model Survey

-Use case diagram follows, use cases will be explained in more detailed in later section.
+Use case diagram follows, use cases will be explained in more details in later section.

 ![](./img/draw_io_UML.png)